jiahui989/Deep-Learning-Projects/README.md

 # Projects
-This file consists a lists of projects I've completed
+This file consists a lists of projects I've done.